LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 There are a few things to note in this code:

 #.
 We use the random number generator option to include a *seed*.
 Random numbers
    aren't truly random.
-The reason you get this impression is that in typical random number generation, the system clock is used to set the *seed*.
+The particular sequence is just determined by a seed.
+   The simplest way to create a Random object uses a seed taken from the system clock.

 #.
-In this particular example, we actually need the random sequence to be
-   consistent so we know that each of the sorting algorithms is being tested using the same random data.

-#.
 Because the sorting algorithms *modify* the data that are passed to it, we
    need to have a way of regenerating the sequence.
 (We could also copy the data, but it is kind of a waste of memory.)

+#.
+In order to regenerate a particular example, we actually need the random sequence to be
+   consistent, so we know that each of the sorting algorithms is being tested using the same random data.
+Hence we specify the same seed each time.

 .. index::